 In contrast to the south, the dramatic landscapes of northern Cameroon are dominated by great expanses of desert, lakes and savannah.
 Traditional villages still cling on in this unforgiving land, which is perhaps the most culturally diverse region in Cameroon, home as it is to some 50 ethnic groups.
 Though largely peaceful, the region has been rocked by attacks from extremists in recent years.
 Keep abreast of the latest news.

 Pack your hiking gear if you’re heading to western Cameroon, which is dominated by volcanic mountains.
 Looking out across these rugged ranges you could be forgiven for thinking you were on Mars, such is their otherworldly appearance.
 It’s not all about the landscapes, though.
 Scattered across the country are a handful of game reserves, which offer ample opportunity to observe impressive wildlife, including elephants and lions.

 Cameroon really should be one of Africa’s leading destinations, but poverty blights much of its infrastructure, meaning transport and accommodation are chronically underdeveloped.
 Outstanding border disputes haven’t helped, either – travellers are advised to steer clear of the frontiers with Nigeria, Chad and the Central African Republic, which are considered unstable.

-Aside from certain no-go areas, Cameroon offers a wealth of activities and beautiful destinations to keep the adventurous traveller enthralled.
-From its verdant rainforests to its powerful creatures, this country is bursting with life; go, before it becomes 'discovered'.
+Aside from certain no-go areas, Cameroon has much to offer adventurous travellers.
+From its verdant rainforests to its iconic wildlife, the country is bursting with life.
+Go and you shall be handsomely rewarded.